-Advice if your home is lost or damaged in a flood
+What to do if your home is lost or damaged in a flood

-Types of accommodation available include:
+Types of accommodation include:

 Temporary housing in the Northern Rivers region

 Temporary housing sites provide a safe and secure home while people affected by floods begin their recovery.

 Find out more about the site locations on Temporary housing for flood-affected Northern Rivers region.